RagnarokResearchLab/RagLite/README.md

 Work in progress.
 It's mostly developed in public so that I can use GitHub Actions for automated testing.
 Note: This is a developer tool and not very advanced.
 Don't expect too much or you'll be disappointed.
 I haven't ported over most features from older versions, and likely won't unless someone specifically asks.

+## Usage

+There isn't much to see yet, but if you want to give it a try:

+1. Clone this repository (obviously requires [git](https://git-scm.com/))
+1. Download a relase of the Lua runtime for your platform
+	* Run ``./download-runtime.sh``, or download from [GitHub Releases](https://github.com/evo-lua/evo-runtime/releases)
+	* The required version is usually the latest, but check the above script
+	* You can also build it from source (see [docs](https://evo-lua.github.io/docs/how-to-guides/building-from-source) here; for advanced users)
+1. Copy (or better yet, [symlink](https://en.wikipedia.org/wiki/Symbolic_link)) in a suitable asset container, e.g., `data.grf`
+1. Now you can start one of the core apps, e.g., via `./evo start-client.lua`
+1. Datamining or debugging tools can be run via `./evo Tools/<script>.lua`

+A window should pop up with a basic 3D scene being visible.
+Tools are CLI only.

 ## Goals

 I'm building this software with the following guidelines in mind: